 Candidates must have earned a Ph.D. (or equivalent) in physics, physical chemistry or a related field by the time the position begins.
 Preference will be given to candidates with experience in one or more of the following areas: femtosecond laser systems; strong-field physics and ultrafast laser-matter interactions; photoelectron spectroscopy; high harmonic generation; pulse shaping for coherent control.

-The initial appointment will be for a one year term with a second- and possible third- year term appointment contingent upon performance and availability of funding.
-The successful candidate(s) should also demonstrate a strong commitment to mentoring of graduate students and to serving a diverse population.
-Screening of applications will begin February 15, 2014 and continue until the positions are filled.
+The appointment will be a term appointment.
+The successful candidate(s) should also demonstrate a strong commitment to mentoring of graduate and undergraduate students and to serving a diverse population.
+Screening of applications will begin April 15, 2015 and continue until the positions are filled.
 Candidates should submit a letter of application and a vita including a list of publications to: firstname.lastname@example.org.
 Candidates should also arrange to have three letters of reference sent to the same address.

 Kansas State University is an equal opportunity employer of individuals with disabilities and protected veterans.
 Kansas State University actively seeks diversity among its employees.
 Background check required.